Polshkrev/gopolutils/docs/en-UK/events.md

 # Events
-Utility defining a standardization of the event pattern.
+Utility defining a standardisation of the event pattern.

 ## Subscribe
 Subscribing to an event defines a passed in event &mdash; or callback &mdash; called when the event gets posted.
 To subscribe to an event, the `EventType` enum will need to be extended.
 Extended the `EventType` can be defined as below: